anna-ringwood/atlanta-public-schools-closures/README.md

 ## Conclusion

 This project confirms the fears of Atlanta residents that the schools being closed or repurposed are mostly in predominantly Black areas.
 It also looks at variables beyond race, including birth rates, household characteristics, accessibility via car and walking, and the surrounding youth population.
 The project highlights the decreased access to elementary schools among certain populations, specifically areas with high concentrations of Black people, recently-pregnant women, and higher-than-average elementary enrollment.
 These trends raise concerns regarding equity in the city’s education system, and ultimately leave many questions which warrant further attention.
-For a public-friendly presentation of the project's results, click [here](https://storymaps.arcgis.com/stories/775ccf2cc3d840f1ae997d02c38c6ef2).

 ### Future Directions